nagasudhirpulla/taming_python/blog/skills/matplotlib_plot_styling.md

 ```
 ![plot line style demo](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/matplotlib_plot_linestyle_demo.png)
 ### Markers
-marker parameter can be used to control the marker styling. marker strings can be found [here](https://matplotlib.org/2.1.1/api/markers_api.html#module-matplotlib.markers).
-For example, here we are using marker='p'
+marker parameter can be used to control the marker styling.
+For example, here we are using `marker='p'` to use pentagon marker.
+Marker strings like the one used above can be found [here](https://matplotlib.org/2.1.1/api/markers_api.html#module-matplotlib.markers)
 ```python
 import matplotlib.pyplot as plt